microsoft/language-server-protocol/specification.md

  */
 interface StaticRegistrationOptions {
 	/**
 	 * The id used to register the request.
-The id can be used to deregister
+The id can be used to unregister
 	 * the request again.
 See also Registration#id.
 	 */
 	id?: string;